Mohammad Taha Askari

 At UBC’s Data Communications Group, I conduct graduate research on probabilistic modeling and sequence design for communication systems with memory and nonlinear dynamics.
 I developed an analytical low-pass filter model to characterize how probabilistic shaping interacts with nonlinear channels and used it to guide interpretable system-level design.

 I also proposed a sequence selection algorithm that improves robustness to nonlinear interference by exploiting temporal dependencies, and designed a Bayesian carrier phase recovery method that incorporates prior distributions for improved low-SNR performance.
-My current work explores end-to-end learning approaches using neural sequence models for joint distribution learning in communication systems.
+Building on these foundations, I developed a series of neural shaping frameworks, from LSTM-based joint-distribution learning to a Transformer-based sequential architecture with rate-loss-aware training, that achieve state-of-the-art performance on nonlinear fiber channels while remaining compatible with practical PAS/FEC transceivers.

 Research Internship at Nokia Bell Labs

-At Nokia Bell Labs, I focused on machine learning research for sequence modeling and joint distribution learning.
-I designed and implemented Neural Probabilistic Shaping (NPS), an autoregressive neural framework trained end-to-end using differentiable sampling (e.g., Gumbel-Softmax) and differentiable channel models.
+At Nokia Bell Labs, I led ML research on neural sequence modeling for joint distribution learning in optical fiber systems.
+I designed and implemented Neural Probabilistic Shaping (NPS), an autoregressive LSTM framework trained end-to-end via Gumbel-Softmax sampling, achieving substantial AIR gains over marginal-distribution shaping and sequence selection.

 Research Internship at Roche Canada